vs1368-cloud/Object-Detection/README.md

-This file is added for detection purposes
+This file is added for detection purposes only